imdrasil/jennifer.cr/README.md

 $ crystal spec spec/integration/<test_name>.cr
 ```

-Each test file is required to be invoked separatelly as it may have own configuration.
+Each test file is required to be invoked separately as it may have own configuration.

 To run docker-related tests (by the way, all of them run only with mysql) firstly you should run docker container and specify environment variable `DOCKER=1`.
 For more details take a look at `spec/integration/sam/*` application files and `examples/run_docker_mysql.sh` docker boot script.